m-hasan-n/hlp/README.md

 dataset_demo
 ```
 This script goes through some plotting functions that help you visualize
-the scene in a VR trial showing table and objects on top.
+the scene in of a VR trial showing the table and objects on top.
 You can also
-visualize motion of the human arm and object and save this animation to a video on your disk.
+visualize motion of the human arm and objects.
+The animation video will be saved to /animated-trials.

 ## Running experimets, training and testing